sampie777/obs-scene-que/README.md

 #### Execute After Previous
 Mark a queue item to be executed after the previous queue item is executed.
 In this way, when a queue item becomes active, all the directly following queue items which are marked as Execute After Previous, will also be activated and executed in order.

 When using the `ENTER` key on a selected queue item, the Execute After Previous items will be activated in order, as normal behaviour.
-When activating an queue item by `DOUBLE CLICK`, it will only activate that item and NOT it's Execute After Previous items.
+When activating a queue item by `DOUBLE CLICK`, it will only activate that item and NOT its Execute After Previous items.
+This behaviour can be changed in the Settings.

 Marking a queue item as Execute After Previous:
 - `SHIFT + RIGHT ARROW` will mark a queue item to be executed after the execution of the previous queue item.